fxavierx/Password_Vault/README.md

 # Password-Vault
 ## 📄 Description:
 This is a password vault CLI application developed as the final project for Harvard's CS50 course.
 The program allows users to securely store and manage their passwords for different accounts.
-It is written in Python and it stores the accounts information in a MySQL database using encryption to protect sensitive information..
+It is written in Python and it stores the accounts information in a MySQL database using encryption to protect sensitive information.

  ## ✨ Features
 * Add accounts to the vault